noseglasses/qmk_firmware/docs/papageno.md

 };
 ```

-The actualy keypress handling is performed by an overriden version of `action_exec_user`.
+The actually key-press handling is performed by an overriden version of `action_exec_user`.
 ```C
 void action_exec_user(keyevent_t event)
 {